Frequently asked questions

 Why Should I Go Into A Cybersecurity Career?

 The number of cybersecurity jobs has increased by 94% over the last six years.
-If you’re looking for a career in cybersecurity, now is the right time.
+If you are looking for a career with a high degree of flexibility and change, then cybersecurity is the right career choice.
 There are many jobs in cybersecurity that can offer career growth opportunities.
 Cyberseek reports that there are almost 500,000 job positions.
 Over 6,000 job openings are available in Tampa/ St.Petersburg/ Clearwater, for instance.
-This means that cybersecurity professionals need to be available at all times.
+This means cybersecurity professionals will always be in high demand.

 While a certificate is cheaper than a degree in cybersecurity, it takes longer and costs more.
 While the degree offers a wide range of knowledge that can be applied in many industries, it has less hands-on skills.

 Employers want to see that you have the right certification.
-The law also requires you to have the right certification (see above).
-Because of all this, according to a recent Information Week’s, Dark Reading salary survey, 70% of workers in cybersecurity said certifications were the most important training in developing their career.
+There is also a legal requirement (see above).
+This is why 70% of cybersecurity workers believe that certifications are essential for their professional development.
 Only 10% of respondents said they had a bachelor’s or master’s degree, while 5% said they had a combination.

 Can I really finish the training in 5 weeks?